 My Soul Looks Back

-I’ve only read two of these books so far.
-I had to support Gabourey and Kamau!
+I’ve only read three of these books from these great African American writers.
 The other three books are highly rated black books that I’ve seen trending online for some time.
 Most readers will enjoy these great books from black authors.